 A country who has a lot of debt (like the United States), is always looking for ways to extract money from people who live in the country, including expats.

-Because of Panama’s strong economy, there is no entitlement mentality.
-People work to make a living instead of relying on the government to support them.
+Because of Panama’s strong economy, people work to make a living instead of relying on the government to support them.
 You rarely see anyone begging for money in Panama.

 Other important things to consider when evaluating a place to move to are: